CloudyUnity/High5ive/Docs/Docs.md

 # THE DOCS

 - Written by Finn Wright 09/03/24
-- Edited by Kyara (Cosmo) McWilliam
+- Edited by Kyara (Cosmo) McWilliam and Mateusz Orlowski

 This file contains a short explanation on how the overall project structure works.
 I recommend going over the README.md first for the general coding standard.